-Treatment resistant depression is where the symptoms of depression do not fully improve following treatment or symptoms improve but keep returning.
+Treatment resistant depression is a severe depressive illness where the symptoms of depression do not respond to treatment or keep recurring.
+We can help.

-There is some debate as to diagnosis criteria, but in general if someone has tried two types of antidepressants and failed to improve then it might be time to consider whether they have treatment resistant depression.
+There is some debate as to diagnosis criteria of treatment resistant depression, but in general if someone has tried antidepressants from two different classes and failed to respond, then it might be time to consider whether they have treatment resistant depression.

 Treatment resistant depression is a very frustrating and distressing illness; sufferers and their families may feel huge relief that things seem to be getting better, only to be knocked back when they get worse again.

-Despite its name, there are treatment options for treatment resistant depression, but it is important to get an accurate diagnosis.
+Despite its name, there are effective treatment options for treatment resistant depression, but it is important to get an accurate diagnosis to start with.

 We do not always know why some people have treatment resistant depression but the following factors could contribute: